wp-plugins/smart-syntax/readme.txt

 Automatic google prettify syntax highlighting for jetpack markdown fenced code blocks

 == Description ==
+**If you have a moment, please do leave a review to the plugin.We need your support and motivation to keep developing awesome plugins for you.**

 [Smart Syntax](http://www.smartpixels.net/?post_type=products&p=190) plugin automatically adds Google prettify syntax highlighting to the fenced code blocks in both content and comments.

 It's made with [Jetpack](http://jetpack.me/) markdown in mind, which brings the power of markdown extra to WordPress and gives you an easy to use markdown syntax for fenced code blocks.